bertjan/quarkus-graalvm-aws-lambda-arm64/README.md

 - Configured AWS CLI (via `aws configure`) - access & secret key configured for your AWS account

 ## Howto
-This skeleton is based on the following guide: https://quarkus.io/guides/aws-lambda-http - kudos to the Quarkus team for writing it!
+This skeleton is based on the following guide: https://quarkus.io/guides/aws-lambda-http (and specifically the AWS Gateway REST API variant) - kudos to the Quarkus team for writing it!

 ## Generation
 This skeleton was generated using the `quarkus-amazon-lambda-rest-archetype`: